Stix Plus LED Bath Bar by Robert Sonneman for SONNEMAN Lighting

 CRI is measured on a scale from 0 to 100, with higher values indicating more accurate color representation.
 The closer a light source approaches 100 CRI, the more naturally colors appear under that illumination.

-Most high-quality residential lighting today falls within the 90–98 CRI range, offering excellent color clarity and visual balance.
+High-quality residential lighting typically offers a CRI of 90 or above, providing excellent color clarity and visual balance.
 Lower CRI lighting can cause colors to appear dull, washed out, or distorted.
 Reds may look muted, whites may shift toward gray, and natural materials such as wood, stone, and fabric can lose depth and nuance.

-Many people have experienced this effect without realizing its cause—for example, when a mirror lit by harsh lighting makes skin tones appear flat or slightly unnatural.
-In contrast, lighting with a high CRI reveals colors more faithfully, allowing materials and objects to appear closer to how they look in daylight.
+Many people have experienced poor color rendering without realizing its cause.
+A mirror lit by harsh lighting can make skin tones appear flat or unnatural, in part because of weak performance at R9, the saturated red value not included in the standard CRI average.
+Lighting with a high CRI and strong R9 reveals colors more faithfully, allowing materials and objects to appear closer to how they look in daylight.

 Why High CRI Lighting Matters in Interior Design